What is relationship?

 How's that workin' for ya?

-It is interesting that all of the significant contracts and arrangements we make in our lives - homes, cars, loans, businesses, even our death - involve clear, written agreements.
-And yet, when it comes to love, we don't want to be as clear - or as responsible - about the thing we say we value most.
+It is interesting to note that all of the significant contracts and arrangements we make in our lives - homes, cars, loans, businesses, even our death - involve clear, written agreements.
+And yet, when it comes to love, we choose not to be as clear - or as responsible - about the thing we say we value most.

-If these relationships - lovers, children, parents, friends, partners - are so important to us, why don't we want to create clear agreements regarding them?
-We need agreements that embody our needs, values, boundaries, and desires...so our relationships can be successful and fulfilling.
+If these relationships - lovers, children, parents, friends, partners - are so important to us, why don't we want to create clear agreements with one another regarding them?
+We need agreements that embody our needs, values, boundaries, and desires...so our relationships can be successful, fulfilling, and sustainable.

-But, we would rather "leave it to love."
-We assume we will love them, they will love us, and it will all work itself out in the end, right?
+Instead of creating clear and tangible agreements, we would rather "leave it to love."
+We assume we will love them, they will love us, and it will all work out in the end.
+Right?

 And again, how's that workin' for ya?

 The reality is that we live in a physical body, in a physical world, in a physical reality.
-So, that which we want to be fulfilling, enjoyable, and beneficial does need to be consciously defined in order for us to experience it fully.
+So, that which we want to be fulfilling, enjoyable, and beneficial needs to be consciously created in order for us to experience it fully and enjoy it freely.

 It's the simple physics of how our world works.

-Our most powerful and profound experiences - of ourselves and with others - are meant to be experienced fully, right here, in this reality; not left to love, imagination, hope, soul mates, or some other nebulous intellectual or pseudo spiritual concept.
+Our most powerful and profound experiences - of ourselves and with others - are meant to be conscious, experienced fully, and grounded to reality; not left to love, imagination, hope, soul mates or some other nebulous intellectual - or pseudo spiritual - concept.

 It is incumbent upon us to take responsibility for that which we want to create.
-So, to experience worthwhile, meaningful, fulfilling relationships we must be willing to create them.
+Thus, in order to experience worthwhile, meaningful, fulfilling relationships...we must be willing to create them.

 In other words, relationship must be defined in order to be truly fulfilling.